0x0012637/openvas-scanner/Parrot_Installation.md

 #
-Let's complete the initial setup of Openvas and start the OMP console
+# Let's complete the initial setup of Openvas and start the OMP console
 #
 sudo openvas-feed-update && gsad && openvasmd --rebuild && openvas-setup && openvas-check-setup && service openvas-scanner start && openvas-start

 #
 If all is OK tou are seeing the passwword of the admin user, you just see 2 or 3 warnings in your terminal
 #
-And you now enjoy in the OMP console seeing the power of this tool.
+# Now enjoy the power of this tool, in the OMP console.

 #
 #